sunriseapps/imagesorcery-mcp/README.md

 - `--port`: Specify port for HTTP-based transports (default: 8000)
 - `--path`: Specify endpoint path for HTTP-based transports (default: /mcp)
 </details>

+## 🔒 Privacy & Telemetry

+We are committed to your privacy.
+ImageSorcery MCP is designed to run locally, ensuring your images and data stay on your machine.

+To help us understand which features are most popular and fix bugs faster, we've included optional, anonymous telemetry.

+-   **It is disabled by default.** You must explicitly opt-in to enable it.
+-   **What we collect:** Anonymized usage data, including features used (e.g., `crop`, `detect`), application version, operating system type (e.g., 'linux', 'win32'), and tool failures.
+-   **What we NEVER collect:** We do not collect any personal or sensitive information.
+This includes image data, file paths, IP addresses, or any other personally identifiable information.
+-   **How to enable/disable:** You can control telemetry by setting `enabled = true` or `enabled = false` in the `[telemetry]` section of your `config.toml` file.

 ## ⚙️ Configuring the Server